-Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2016.
-Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
+Experience Study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2018.
+Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liability beginning with the September 30, 2017 valuation.

-The long-term expected rate of return on pension and Other Postemployment Benefit plan investments - The pension rate was 7.5% (7% Pension Plus Plan), and the Other Postemployment Benefit rate was 7.5%, net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The Long-Term Expected Rate of Return on Pension and Other Postemployment Benefit Plan Investments - The pension rate was 6.80% (MIP, Basic, and Pension Plus Plan) and 6.00% for Pension Plus 2 Plan, and the other postemployment benefit rate was 6.95%, net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension and OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Cost of Living Pension Adjustments - 3.0% annual non-compounded for MIP members
+Cost of Living Pension Adjustments - 3.0% annual non-compounded for MIP members.

-Healthcare cost trend rate for Other Postemployment Benefit - 7.5% for year one and graded to 3.5% to year twelve.
+Healthcare Cost Trend Rate for Other Postemployment Benefit - 7.5% for year one and graded to 3.5% in year twelve.

-Actuarial Assumptions (Concluded)
+Actuarial Assumptions (continued)

-Additional assumptions for Other Postemployment Benefit only - Applies to individuals hired before September 4, 2012:
+Additional Assumptions for Other Postemployment Benefit Only - Applies to individuals hired before September 4, 2012: